 Courtesy of Visit Boerne.

 Boerne is serious about being out in nature.
 In fact, the Cibolo Creek comes right through downtown as does the Cibolo walking trail.
 On a nice day, runners, walkers, bikers, and dog parents hike and stroll the trail to get out in the fresh air.
-Or, you can admire the art that decorates the trail and hit the boardwalk down to Boerne City Park.
+Or, you can admire the art that decorates the trail.
+Hit the boardwalk within Boerne City Park's Cibolo Center for Conservation, with plenty of hands-on experiences for the family.
 Bring your swimsuit for a dip in Boerne City Lake where you can canoe, fish, picnic, grill, and fish off the pier.
 Nearby Cascade Caverns is another one of Boerne’s draws.
 It’s a “living cavern” meaning it has abundant wildlife (salamanders, bats, frogs, etc.) and has a huge variety of awe-inspiring cave formations.
 Head a little further out to Cave Without A Name, a Natural National Landmark.
 It’s also a living cavern and has six major rooms with amazing stalactites and stalagmites.
 They even host concerts in the “Queen’s Throne Room,” a magical experience that’s really unlike anything else you’ve done.

 Courtesy of Botero Tapas + Wine Bar